The 2013 Poppies - the Judges!

 including such series as STAR TREK: THE BURDEN OF KNOWLEDGE, ILLYRIA:

-probably about average.
+crowd it's probably about average.

-- Scott Neitlich is
+- Scott Neitlich

-a Marketing Manager for several of Mattel's most prominent collector
+is a Marketing Manager for several of Mattel's most prominent collector

 - Jim Wampler is the